Connect with us

 RELATED: How to Win Electrical Contracts

-For example, a contractor should state that they not liable to delays arising from the customer’s negligence, natural disasters, pandemic-instigated lockdowns, etc.
+For example, a contractor should state that they are not liable for delays arising from the customer’s negligence, natural disasters, pandemic-instigated lockdowns, etc.

 6. Explain Who Pays for Fees and Licenses

-Parties to the contract must discuss and agree on who will be required to pay any fees, licenses and other expenses that may arise over the course of the electrical work.
+Parties to the contract must discuss and agree on who will be required to pay any fees, licenses and other expenses that may arise throughout the electrical work.

 7. Describe the Safety Protocol